 In 1991, Delta Air Lines acquired substantially all of Pan Am's trans-Atlantic routes and the Pan Am Shuttle, rebranded as the Delta Shuttle, becoming the leading airline across the Atlantic.

-In 1995, DGS was founded as a provider of temporary staffing for Delta primarily in Atlanta.
+Founded in 1995, DAL Global Services was founded as a provider of temporary staffing for Delta primarily in Atlanta.

-In 1997, Delta Air Lines was the first airline to board more than 100 million passengers in a calendar year.
-Also in 1997, Delta began an expansion of its international routes into Latin America.
+In 1997, Delta Air Lines was the first airline to board more than 100 million passengers in a calendar year and began an expansion of its international routes into Latin America.

-In July 2003, Delta Air Lines started the buy-on-board service on a few selected flights, and the meal service was initially offered on 400 flights.
-Prices ranged up to $10.
+In July 2003, Delta Air Lines started a buy-on-board program on a few selected flights, initially offered on 400 flights.

 In 2003, Delta Air Lines launched Song, a low-cost carrier.